ministryofjustice/django-zendesk-tickets/README.rst

 If any localisable strings change, run ``python setup.py makemessages compilemessages``.

-Distribute a new version to `PyPi`_ by updating the ``VERSION`` tuple in ``zendesk_tickets`` and creating a release in GitHub (this triggers a GitHub Actions workflow to automatically upload it).
+Distribute a new version to `PyPi`_ by updating the ``VERSION`` tuple in ``zendesk_tickets`` and publishing a release in GitHub (this triggers a GitHub Actions workflow to automatically upload it).
+Alternatively, run ``python setup.py compilemessages sdist bdist_wheel upload`` locally.

 Copyright
 ---------